 Comfy and Cozy, with a Twist

 Pre-pandemic demand for hot footwear brands and other items intensified over the past year, and this momentum will continue through the holiday season.
 Athleisure styles and other casual bestsellers, as well as slippers, continue to be popularized on social media and resonate with consumers of all ages, who have proven willing to pay full price for the footwear they want.
 The desire for comfy-cozy products remains – and has been taken up a notch.
 These elements have moved beyond winter boots and slippers, and are now being incorporated into fashion shoes, boots, sneakers, and even sandals.
 Across these categories, footwear that contains visible fur-like features outperformed fur-free styles, from January through September, according to NPD Retail Tracking data.
-With higher average prices, high demand for these trends, and tight inventory, footwear is forecasted to achieve double-digit growth this holiday season, compared to 2019, per our Future of Footwear findings.
+With higher average prices, high demand for these trends, and tight inventory, footwear is forecasted to achieve double-digit growth this holiday season, compared to 2020, and single-digit growth, versus 2019, per our Future of Footwear findings.